redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 ### Development

-If you will be contributing to Atomic or plan on running it from a cloned github repo, move it to the following folder on your Windows computer for compatibility with most tests as menay of them still have hard-coded paths.
+If you will be contributing to Atomic Red Team or plan on running it from a cloned github repo, move it to the following folder on your Windows computer for compatibility with most tests as many of them still have hard-coded paths.

 `C:\AtomicRedTeam`